 Robin Bowers and I left the hotel, drove to Durango and paid only $10 cash to park.
 I went and picked up our tickets.

-Durango and Silverton Narrow Gauge RailroadThe Durango & Silverton Narrow Gauge Railroad is a three foot narrow gauge heritage railroad that operates 45.2 miles of track between Durango and Silverton in Colorado.
-The railway is a federally-designated National Historic Landmark and is also designated by the American Society of Civil Engineers as a Historic Civil Engineering Landmark.
+Durango and Silverton Narrow Gauge RailroadThe Durango and Silverton Narrow Gauge Railroad is a narrow-gauge heritage railroad that operates on 45.2 miles of track between Durango and Silverton in Colorado.
+The railway is a federally-designated National Historic Landmark and was also designated by the American Society of Civil Engineers as a National Historic Civil Engineering Landmark in 1968.

-The route was originally opened in 1882 by the Denver & Rio Grande Railway to transport silver and gold ore mined from the San Juan Mountains.
-The line was an extension of the D&RG three foot narrow gauge line from Antonito, Colorado, to Durango.
+The route was originally opened in 1882 by the Denver and Rio Grande Western Railroad to transport silver and gold ore mined from the San Juan Mountains and was an extension of the line from Antonito to Durango.
 The last train to operate into Durango from the east was on December 6, 1968.
-The states of New Mexico and Colorado purchased 64 miles between Antonito and Chama, New Mexico, in 1970 and operates today as the Cumbres & Toltec Scenic Railroad.
+The states of New Mexico and Colorado purchased 64 miles between Antonito and Chama, New Mexico in 1970 and operates today as the Cumbres and Toltec Scenic Railroad.
 Trackage between Chama and Durango was removed by 1971.

-The line from Durango to Silverton has run continuously since 1881, although it is now a tourist and heritage line hauling passengers, and is one of the few places in the United States which has seen continuous use of steam locomotives.
-In March 1981, the Denver & Rio Grande Western sold the line and the D&SNG was formed.
+The line from Durango to Silverton has run continuously since 1881, although it is now a tourist and heritage line hauling passengers and is one of the few places in America which has seen continuous use of steam locomotives.
+In March 1981, the Denver and Rio Grande Western Railroad sold the line and the D&SNG was formed.
+Today, the D&SNG, along with the C&TSRR, are the only two remaining parts of the former D&RGW narrow-gauge network.
+The railroad has a total of nine narrow-gauge steam locomotives.

 Some rolling stock dates back to the 1880s.
-Trains operate from Durango to the Cascade Wye in the winter months and Durango-Silverton during the summer months.
-Durango depot was built in January 1882 and has been preserved in original form.
+Trains operate from Durango to the Cascade Wye in the winter months and Durango to Silverton during the summer months.
+The Durango depot was built in January 1882 and has been preserved in its original form.

 The TripOn the way to McDonald's, our engine reversed onto the train.
 We went and had breakfast but they took too long to bring it to us and I finally found the girl who brought our meal very quickly since we were taking the train, after which we walked back to the station.